-Andhra Chicken curry is a culmination of Chicken cooked with rich Indian spices & Coconut.
+Andhra Chicken Curry is a culmination of Chicken cooked with rich Indian spices & Coconut.
 The rich taste of spices and the local produce makes this a favorite across the country and is a recommended addition to the range of Chicken curries we make in India.
-To see the video recipe of Andhra Chicken curry, click here.
+To see the video recipe for Andhra Chicken curry, click here.

 - 700 grams Chicken

 - 1½ teaspoons Turmeric powder

 - ¼ cup Poppy seeds